-You may not be able to immediately see them, sometimes they are treasures, hidden underground.
-Discover the most beautiful subway stations in Europe, the proof that public transport and art can go hand in hand.
+You may not be able to immediately see them, sometimes they are like treasures, hidden underground.
+Discover the best subway stations in Europe, the proof that public transport and art can go hand in hand.

 Naples - Italy

 The Art Stations of Naples Metro are some stops of Naples Metro, in which special attention was paid to making the environment beautiful, comfortable and functional.

 With the construction and expansion of numerous metro lines the municipality of Naples developed the project Stations of Art.

 The Art Stations, distributed along the lines 1 and 6 of the Metro network, include more than 180 pieces of art created by 90 international authors and by some young local architects, allowing them to combine different architectural styles.

 Book your hotel at the best price guaranteed in Naples as well as your best activities.

 Planning began in the 1950s to replace the overburdened streetcars with a more robust public transit system.
 The political parties put forward plans for a full U-Bahn, a streetcar system with an underground section downtown, and an elevated railway.
 Eventually politics, in the form of the 1964 municipal election, resolved the issue in favor of the U-Bahn project that began as a light rail/Stadtbahn network using tunnels in Frankfurt's city core, but which in the future would be transformed into a fully rapid transit U-Bahn network. (©CC).

 Stockholm - Sweden